How we test referral codes

 Referral schemes change.
 Brands rotate codes, raise or lower rewards, tighten eligibility, or end campaigns without notice.
 To keep guides accurate:

-• Quarterly full re-tests.Every 90 days, each brand's referral terms, reward amount and sign-up flow are re-checked end-to-end against the published guide.
+- Quarterly full re-tests.
+Every 90 days, each brand goes deeper than the monthly check: the full referral terms, reward structure and sign-up flow are re-checked end to end against the published guide, not just the headline reward and link.

-• Each referral page shows its last-tested date.
-The "Last tested" line on every page reflects the most recent verification, not just a content edit.
+- Each referral page shows its last-tested date.
+The “Last tested” line on every page reflects the most recent verification, not just a content edit.

 What triggers an out-of-cycle re-test

-• A reader reports the reward didn't arrive or the link is broken (you can email [email protected]).
+- A reader reports the reward didn’t arrive or the link is broken (you can email [email protected]).

-• The brand publicly changes its referral programme — new reward amount, new terms, paused scheme.
+- The brand publicly changes its referral programme: new reward amount, new terms, paused scheme.

-• The monthly URL health check flags an unexpected redirect or error response.
+- The monthly URL health check flags an unexpected redirect or error response.

-• A regulator or trade body (Ofgem, FCA, ASA) publishes guidance that affects how the brand's offer works.
+- A regulator or trade body (Ofgem, FCA, ASA) publishes guidance that affects how the brand’s offer works.

 What happens when a link breaks